KYVENetwork/ksync/README.md

 go build -o ksync cmd/ksync/main.go
 ```

+For every example the ulimit has to be increased with `ulimit -n 16384`

 ## Example 1: Sync Osmosis

 To sync osmosis you have to download and set up the correct osmosis binary.
 To sync from genesis the version `v3.1.0` has